Introducing Various Notions of Distances between Space-Times: Defining Various Notions of Intrinsic Distances between Space-Times

 \begin{rmrk} The intrinsic $S-FD-mm$ and $S-FD-mH$ distances, $d_{S-FD-mm}$, {lw@$d_{S-FD-mm}$} and $d_{S-FD-mH}$, {lx@$d_{S-FD-mH}$} between causally-null-compactifiable future-developed space-times can also be defined using Wasserstein distances or combinations of Wasserstein and Hausdorff distances.
 Further work in this direction is in progress by Perales and Mondino. \end{rmrk}

-\begin{rmrk} We have learned that our notion of FD-HH distance agrees with the notion of Gromov-Hausdorff distance for Metric Pairs introduced by Mauricio Che and Andr\'es Ahumada G\'omez in \cite{Che-Gomez-pairs}.
-In their work, they have developed a pre-compactness theorem for this notion which they believe they may be able to apply to obtain a S-FD-HH precompactness theorem for sequences of causally null compactifiable future developed space-times.
+\begin{rmrk} Mauricio Che and Andr\'es Ahumada G\'omez have developed a pre-compactness theorem for GH convergence of metric pairs in \cite{Che-Gomez-pairs}.
+They believe they may be able to apply to obtain a $S-FD-HH$ precompactness theorem for sequences of causally null compactifiable future developed space-times.
 Further work in this direction will appear soon. \end{rmrk}